 Eskom has destroyed the South African economy and millions of livelihoods.
 While we are happy that there is some movement in recovering the stolen funds, we still demand a public forensic audit to look into the flawed procurement processes, and the exorbitantly corrupt financial transactions and deals that have been signed over the last two decades.

-The Federation is disappointed though that the Corrupt, fraudulent, and burdensome contracts SAPS, the Hawks, the Assets Forfeiture Unit, and at Eskom must be canceled.
+Corrupt, fraudulent, and burdensome contracts at Eskom must be canceled.
 Quality control